for Collaborative Capacity Building

 A Novel Curriculum Designed to Improve Physical, Psychological, and Educational Well-Being in Underserved Youth

-Made possible by the School of Education and Human Development EPIC grant.
 The burden of health disparities has currently skyrocketed with an estimated $93 billion in excess medical costs, $42 billion in lost productivity, and glaring economic hardship.
-In youth, diet-and exercise -related diseases such as obesity, diabetes, hyperlipidemia, and hypertension, have become increasingly more prevalent, particularly among minority populations.
+In youth, diet-and exercise-related diseases such as obesity, diabetes, hyperlipidemia, and hypertension have become increasingly more prevalent, particularly among minority populations.
 Since nutrition and regular physical exercise impact so many aspects of one’s health and well-being, our approach is to use an integrative team of experts working collaboratively across disciplines to address each of three essential elements critical to health and well-being: physical, psychological, and educational.
 Our plan is to use a modified conceptual model highlighting format, delivery, and a sociocultural perspective (shared knowledge, beliefs, and goals common to a group) to develop an inspiring interdisciplinary curriculum for underserved middle school adolescents.
-The program is being developed across three different SEHD departments and will be piloted in the Spring, 2023.
+The program, made possible by the School of Education and Human Development EPIC grant, is being developed across three different SEHD departments and will be piloted in Spring 2023.

-The CEWRC offers Evaluation Services for program or project evaluations that align with the vision and mission of the Center.
-Please contact Mary Avalos for more information or a quote for evaluation services at firstname.lastname@example.org.
+The CEWRC offers evaluation services for program or project evaluations that align with the Center's vision and mission.
+For more information, or for a quote or evaluation services, please contact Mary Avalos at firstname.lastname@example.org.

 Laboratory of Clinical and Applied Physiology

-Contact Dr. Arlette Perry (email@example.com) for more information about:
+Contact Dr. Arlette Perry at (email@example.com) for more information on:

 - Cardiovascular Fitness Test